Organ trade: China

 Since the late 1980s, China relied on executed prisoners to provide the bulk of its transplanted organs.
-This ready source of organs made it second only to the United States for numbers of transplantations performed.
+This ready source of organs made it second only to the United States for number of transplantations performed.
 There is evidence that the government attempted to downplay the scope of organ harvesting through confidentiality agreements and laws, such as the Temporary Rules Concerning the Utilization of Corpses or Organs from the Corpses of Executed Prisoners.
 Critics further allege that organs were not distributed on the basis of need, but rather allocated through a corrupt system or simply sold to wealthy Chinese and foreign individuals.
 One source estimates that China executed at least 4,000 prisoners in 2006 to supply approximately 8,000 kidneys and 3,000 livers for foreign buyers.

 In the 2000s, the country came under increasing international and domestic pressure to end the practice of using organs from prisoners.
 Since then, it has implemented a number of reforms addressing these allegations.
 It has developed a registry of voluntary, non-incarcerated donors; it is believed that these living and deceased donors supply most of the organs transplanted in the country today.
 China also standardized its organ collection process, specifying which hospitals can perform operations and establishing the legal definition of brain death.
 In 2007, China banned foreign transplant patients and formally outlawed the sale of organs and collecting a person's organs without their consent.
-In China, minorities including Uighurs, Tibetans, Muslims and Christians are targeted for 'organ harvesting'.

 Many non-profit organizations and international jurists are skeptical that China has truly reformed its organ transplant industry.
 In particular, although the number of organs taken from prisoners has dropped dramatically, there is no prohibition on collecting organs from deceased inmates who sign agreements purporting to donate their organs.
 There continue to be reports of prison officials offering death row inmates the opportunity to "voluntarily" donate their organs upon death, with the implication that those who decline may get worse treatment from their jailers.